 Our Tracyton site offers a full day program

 Monday-Friday from 9:00 am-3:00 pm

-The extended-day childcare program is for children enrolled at HMS offering families who need the extra care before and after school.
-This program is an additional $2,860 with the option to drop students off as early as 7:30 am and pick up as late as 5:00 pm Monday-Friday.
+Extended childcare for children enrolled at HMS is an optional add on, offering families who need the extra care before and after school.
+This option allows you to drop students off as early as 7:30 am and pick up as late as 5:00 pm Monday-Friday.

 HMS requires some parent volunteer & education hours.